MultiplEYE-COST/wg1-experiment-implementation/README.md

 ```

 ## Check the result files
-The experiment will write log files to a newly created ``results`` folder.
-In there it will create folder depending on
+The experiment will write log and data files to a newly created results folder in the data folder (``eye_tracking_data...``).
+In there it will create a folder depending on
 the experiment type.
 For example, if you run the test session, it will create a folder called ``test_dataset``.
 Within those
 folders it will simply create a new folder for each participant.
 The folder name is the participant ID.
 If you run the
 script for the core dataset, it will prevent you from running the experiment twice for the same participant.